Residential colleges of the University of Queensland: The Women's College

 The Women's College was founded in 1913 and it admitted 19 women residents on 16 March 1914.
 Anna Frederica Bage was the first principal.
 This was the first University of Queensland college to admit women.
 There are currently 250 undergraduates and postgraduate women residents within the college.
 Notable alumnae include Harriet Elizabeth Marks, Penelope Wensley, Anna Bligh, and Sallyanne Atkinson.

-Facilities include a library, two music rooms, a theatre, the Harriet Marks dining hall, nine common rooms, Chiselhurst seminar room, senior common room, the Freda Bage common room, Maureen Aitken garden and grounds and tennis courts.

-The Women's College won the ICC Female sports in both 2015 and 2016 and the ICC Cultural Cup in 2015.
-The Centenary wing, designed by Architectus, was opened in 2015 to celebrate the college's 100th anniversary.

-University of Queensland Intercollege Council

-The University of Queensland Intercollege Council is the representative body for the residential colleges of the University of Queensland.
-Every year colleges compete for the ICC Sporting and Cultural Cups, the former being further divided into male and female divisions.
-Maarten Dekeyser is the 2024 ICC President.